Maymester 2025

 FAQ

-Fill out the Maymester Registration Form and submit payment.
-Non-SJC students will need to submit a transcript from their current institution that includes their Fall 2023 grades.
+Registration opens up on April 7, 2025.
+The Maymester Registration Form link will be active on that date.
+Complete the form and submit payment.
+Non-SJC students will need to submit a transcript from their current institution that includes their Fall 2024 grades.

 The reduced tuition rate for these courses will be $150.00 per credit hour.